datacraft-dsc/DEPs/19/README.md

 Requirements are:

-* Each Ocean API must be allocated a unique endpoint type
+* Each DEP API must be allocated a unique endpoint type
-* Each Ocean Agent wishing to expose Ocean APIs must register a DDO
+* Each Agent wishing to expose Ocean APIs must register a DDO
 * Each Agent DDO may specify one or more services as per the W3C DID spec
-* If the service represents an Ocean API, the "type" of the service must be the endpoint type
+* If the service represents an DEP API, the "type" of the service must be the endpoint type
 * The endpoint type should include a version number, to allow for protocol evolution